 - clogged drain lines,

 - residue build-up on shelves and fans, and

 - water dripping from fan units.

-Keeping your walk-in system within code regulations can not only ensure you peace of mind, but also ensure you the efficiency and longevity of your unit.
+Keeping your walk-in system within code regulations can not only ensure your peace of mind but also ensure the efficiency and longevity of your unit.
 To keep your restaurant compliant with health code guidelines, you must follow the Florida Health Department requirements, as well as those set in the Energy Independence and Security Act.

 Many times, restaurant owners violate walk-in freezer/cooler standards due to flooring and paneling issues.
 Cracks, bows, and other imperfections in your flooring can cause dirt and dust to get trapped in your refrigerating unit, making it impossible to fully clean your system.
 These structural imperfections become the perfect home for bacteria and other harmful microorganisms.

 A common example of this violation is areas affected by frost that cause cracks in the flooring.
 By obtaining materials like cove bases, you can ensure a watertight seal that protects your flooring from this threat, while also ensuring the safety of your staff.
 Additionally, any exposed insulation, (especially in ceilings) will draw a huge red flag during your inspection.
 Insulation of any type has been known to be a popular breeding ground for bacteria.